twanvl/locks/splitlock/README.md

 Printing instructions
 ------------------
 Designed for 0.15mm layer heights.
 I used elephant's foot correction for the first layer.
 Some light sanding was needed to make everything fit together.
+All parts can be printed without support by choosing the right orientation (core2 is split into to parts that lock together).

 I designed the key for 4mm disc magnets that I had on hand.
 Pause the printing of the key at the appropriate layers to insert the magnets.